What does the Angel of the North mean to the people of the North-East? I asked reddit and social media to find out.

 Is it possible to make a work with purpose in a time that demands doubt?
 I wanted to make an object that would be a focus of hope at a painful time of transition for the people of the north-east, abandoned in the gap between the industrial and the information ages.

-The ANGEL resists our post-industrial amnesia and bears witness to the hundreds and thousands of colliery workers who had spent the last three hundred years mining coal beneath the surface (Anthony Gormley)
+The ANGEL resists our post-industrial amnesia and bears witness to the hundreds and thousands of colliery workers who had spent the last three hundred years mining coal beneath the surface (Antony Gormley)

 Other redditors were more critical of this retelling of history.
 The Angel is simply North-East nostalgia and an overt romanticisation of the past.
 The region must move away from such navel-gazing if it wishes to succeed in the future: